ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 end
 ```

 Open the **RaceManager_Server** script and add the code on line 10 to the `OnPlayerJoined` function.
-We need to keep track of the splits the player has overlapped.
-To do this we can store them in a table called `splits` for each player.
+You need to keep track of the splits the player has overlapped.
+To do this you can store them in a table called `splits` for each player.

 ```lua linenums="1"
 local function GetTotalPreviousSplitTime(splits)